bougou/go-ipmi/CONTRIBUTING.md

 	// Pack encodes the object to data bytes
 	Pack() []byte
 	// Command return the IPMI command info (NetFn/Cmd).
-	// All IPMI specification specified commands are already predefined in this file.
+	// All IPMI specification specified commands are already predefined in this repo.
 	Command() Command
 }